AmplifierCreative/website/src/pages/projects/2020-11-10-project-title.md

 result: >
   High Brew Coffee benefitted from a quicker uptick in sales than other podcast advertisements.
+whatWeDid: With extensive research into the High Brew Coffee brand, we first pinpointed the best differentiators to reference in the advertisement.
+Then, we created a positioning that ensured this information would resonate with the Free Pizza Podcast audience of creators while maintaining the podcast’s voice and tone.
 testimonials:
   - quote: Jen works with precision and excellence when bringing ads to life for this podcast.
 Being a podcast that caters to all creatives, she was able